top of page

 • Eating in a slight calorie deficit

-• Reducing estrogen-mimicking toxins (e.g. plastics, processed soy)
+• Reducing exposure to estrogen-mimicking toxins (for example, plastics and processed soy)

-How to lose Fat on Thighs (The Right Way)
+Understanding Your Goals: How to Lose Fat on Thighs

-If your goal is how to lose fat on thighs for a curvier figure (especially in the lower body), your focus shifts to hormone-friendly weight loss and strategic training.
-You can't spot reduce areas but here are a few things you can do to lose fat safely.
+If your goal is learning how to lose fat on thighs for a more curvy figure, shift your focus to hormone-friendly weight loss and strategic training.
+While you can't spot reduce, there are several effective strategies to lose fat safely.

-2. Focus on healthy fats & carbs (avocado, rice, oats, nuts)
+2. Prioritize healthy fats and carbs (like avocado, rice, oats, and nuts)

-4. Hormone support foods (flaxseed, leafy greens, lean protein)
+4. Incorporate hormone-supporting foods (like flaxseed, leafy greens, and lean protein)

-5. Avoid cortisol spikes — manage stress, get 7–9 hours of sleep
+5. Avoid cortisol spikes—manage stress and aim for 7–9 hours of sleep each night

 Best Exercises to Tone Inner Thighs

-Whether you’re gaining or losing fat, these exercises strengthen and shape the thigh area:
+Regardless of whether you’re aiming to gain or lose fat, these exercises can help strengthen and shape the thigh area:

 • Sumo squats